seven5/seven5.github.io/art-summ.md

 In this short article, we've touched on three things that make building a modern web application easier when you use Seven5.
-First, the ability to use the familiar go abstraction of channels to handle asynchronous connections from a web browser to the server.
-Second, Seven5's tree building utilities that make it convenient to programmatically construct trees of DOM elements that reflect the semantics of your app.
+First, the ability to use the familiar Go abstraction of channels to handle asynchronous connections from a web browser to the server.
+Second, Seven5's tree-building utilities that make it convenient to programmatically construct trees of DOM elements that reflect the semantics of your app.
 Finally, we discussed Seven5's use constraints to make the connections between application data structures and the user interface shown in the browser.